redgeoff/pouchdb-persist/README.md

 Why?
 ----
-The `replicate()` routines in PouchDB are not faul-tolerant and will stop replicating if there are any network disruptions.
-PouchDB Persist implements an expotential backoff routine that will keep retrying until your connection is restored.
+The `replicate()` routines in PouchDB are not fault-tolerant and will stop replicating if there are any network disruptions.
+PouchDB Persist implements an exponential backoff routine that will keep retrying until your connection is restored.

 Live Demo
 ----